CodeTogether-Inc/CodeTogether-Live/docs/docs/on-premises/using-the-on-premises-dashboard.md

 ## Usage Graphs

 In addition to the unique sessions/peak connections per day graphs, this page also displays charts indicating what IDEs were used to host, and what clients were used to join sessions.
-It also displays a graph displaying the number of CodeTogether clients downloaded per day.
+It also displays a graph displaying the number of CodeTogether Live clients downloaded per day.

 ![Usage graphs](/img/using-the-on-premises-dashboard/dashboard_usage_graphs.png)